Ozkahraman/QORVO_MDEK1001_UWB_Localization_System/README.md

-# Position estimation from Decawave DWM1001 distance measurements
+# Position estimation from Decawave DWM1001 distance measurements for KOU-MEKATRONOM 2025 Bosch Future Mobility Challenge Car

 This tutorial shows how the position of a tag can be estimated from the raw distance measurements made by Decawave MDEK1001 development kit.